GamesRelated Interview: Tom Kalinske

-Yes I do, think it Sega could be rebuilt to be a very powerful video game company in the US/Europe without having to re-enter the HW business.
+Yes, I do, think Sega could be rebuilt to be a very powerful video game company in the US/Europe without having to re-enter the HW business.
 But I’m not going to share my ideas/ thoughts right now for free.
-I don’t think Sega understands the value of their brand or the value of their IP, particularily the value of Sonic, fear they will screw it up, diminish the value further.
+I don’t think Sega understands the value of their brand or the value of their IP, particularly the value of Sonic, fear they will screw it up, and diminish the value further.

 Some people may be reading this and think to themselves that they would like to be a business executive someday.
 Do you have any words of advice that may help nudge them in the right direction?

-Sure, even though you may not like finance , study it as it’s the language of business – if you moved to Spain you’d probably learn Spanish – respect the creative people; the engineers.
-Learn to work with them, learn to develop strategies that are different what your competitor is doing or perhaps can do and remember the experts are always wrong.
+Sure, even though you may not like finance, study it as it’s the language of business – if you moved to Spain you’d probably learn Spanish – respect the creative people; the engineers.
+Learn to work with them, learn to develop strategies that are different from what your competitor is doing or perhaps can do, and remember the experts are always wrong.

 SheRa. she’s beautiful and smarter than He-man.